Abramovich Personally Intervened for ‘Nureyev’ Ballet to Be Performed This Year — Report

 Adding to the suspicions, the ballet’s prominent director Kirill Serebrennikov is a witness in a corruption case that many consider to be politically motivated.

 In his interview, conductor Sokhiyev echoed the official explanation.
-“As far as I know, staged in a studio the project was complicated to move to the big stage” he said.
+“As far as I know, the project had been rehearsed in a studio and it was complicated to move it to the big stage” he said.
 “Probably they needed more time.”

 According to an unidentified source cited by the Kommersant newspaper, the new premiere might take place as soon as mid December, and rehearsals will start earlier that same month.